Account applications

 You are a retail investor with an annual purchase limit of $30,000 CAD.

-If you are subject to a purchase limit, you can view your limit on web and mobile by going to Settings and selecting Account Limits.
+If you are subject to a purchase limit, you can view your limit on web and mobile.
+To do so, select My Preferences, then Account Limits.

 Loss notifications